top of page

 -

-The ability to articulate changes with compassion and empathy in communications can make all the difference for employees.
+Articulating changes with compassion and empathy makes all the difference to employees.

 -

-As a voracious reader and avid writer, I've used storytelling as an effective tool for combating ignorance and encouraging empathy.
-To do so I centralize reading fiction from authors of diverse backgrounds, a practice born from research by the National Library of Medicine in which one study says that "readers of fiction score higher on measures of empathy and theory of mind (ToM) – the ability to think about others’ thoughts and feelings – than readers of non-fiction, even after controlling for age, gender, intelligence and personality factors" (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3559433/).
+A voracious reader myself, I employ storytelling as a tool to combat ignorance and encourage empathy.
+I often centralize simple and "fun DEI" techniques such as reading fiction from authors of diverse backgrounds, a practice born from research by the National Library of Medicine in which one study stated "readers of fiction score higher on measures of empathy and theory of mind (ToM) – the ability to think about others’ thoughts and feelings – than readers of non-fiction, even after controlling for age, gender, intelligence and personality factors".